DenisGorbachev/helpful/README.md

 * Initialize the tracing subscriber in `main`.
 * Ensure the tracing subscriber has an [`ErrorLayer`][__link10].
 * Ensure the default level is set to `Level::INFO` (or modify your `instrument` attributes to collect the data at a higher level).
+* Optional: if you are going to use the example below, please run `cargo add tracing-subscriber --features env-filter`

 Example: